 Answering your frequently asked questions for the Engineers to the Contract Panel.

 EtCs play a vital role in the delivery of building and civil engineering construction projects as set out in the New Zealand Standard 3910:2013 Conditions of contract for building and civil engineering construction.
-EtCs moderate the interests of the contractor and the principal in building and construction contracts.
+EtCs fulfil a dual role.
+They act as the principal’s agent and an independent certifier, moderating the interests of the contractor and the principal in building and construction contracts.
 They also adjudicate where necessary.
-An EtC does not need to be an engineer.
+An EtC doesn't need to be an engineer but must be a natural person (not a company).

 What is 3910?